FluffyBullet/first_template/README.md

 - [Bugs to fixed]
     - [] email logo to be shown above contact us section for page breaker.
+    - [] Font on overlay of pictures to adjust to size.
+    - [] on reactive media to large screens +1Kpx, contact form overlaps page breaker icons.
+Squashed upwards ?
 - [Format]
 - [HTML Validation]
 - [CSS Validation]